 Unstable Analytics ID Information: information resulting from the calculation of a grade related to the effect of an analytics on the changes in network status after the consumption of analytics and identifying that this grade as crossing, deviating from thresholds (e.g., thresholds configured by operator) that denote an analytics has been identified as leading to unstable network status.

-The NWDAF via a tracing function can associate information of the quality of usage of the analytics ID, and the configuration at inference and/or training over time for an analytics ID.
+The NWDAF with a tracing function can associate information of the quality of usage of the analytics ID, and the configuration at inference and/or training over time for an analytics ID.
 The NWADF can keep information about last known stable network states, which is a network state at a given point in time when using a given analytics with the most appropriated configuration.

 The activation of the tracing and the monitoring of an analytics ID can happen:

 with the subscription request of the analytics ID by the analytics consumer that is provided to the NWDAF.
 The request can include information to indicate that the tracing of an analytics ID needs to be started, optionally together with information about the criteria of the correctness of the analytics ID by the analytics consumer.
 The criteria of correctness includes the acceptable threshold of Analytics ID performance information and the corresponding correctness evaluation.
-Based on the criteria, the analytics consumer can provide the validation information of the corresponding analytics ID to the NWDAF.
+Based on the criteria, the NWDAF can calculate the Analytics ID Grade Information of the corresponding analytics ID.

 or by the NWDAF itself.